-- Licensees are required to seek approval for any co-located non-licensable services not listed in the Fourth Schedule, including co-located retail shops.
+• Licensees are required to seek approval for any co-located non-licensable services not listed in the Fourth Schedule, including co-located retail shops.
 Licensees licensed to operate residential facilities, such as hospitals, nursing homes and hospices, would be given standing approvals to provide certain retail and F&B services (e.g., florist, food courts).
 Once approved, the licensee does not need to seek approval again if the tenant is changed subsequently for the same retail service.
-However, if the type of retail service changes, the licensee would need to re-apply for approval from MOH (e.g., if a co-located coffee shop changes to a hairdresser). - For all other licensees not given a standing approval, the licensee will need to seek approval if the tenant or the type of retail service changes. - 51.Is sharing the same building, but operating in separate units from external vendors considered co-location?
-Would sharing the premises with another licensee be considered co-location? - It is considered co-location if the external vendor is a non-licensable healthcare service (e.g., Childcare Centre) operating within the licensed premises of a licensable healthcare service (e.g., Nursing Home).
-The licensed premises is the address stated on the licence of the licensable healthcare service.
+However, if the type of retail service changes, the licensee would need to re-apply for approval from MOH (e.g., if a co-located coffee shop changes to a hairdresser).

+• For all other licensees not given a standing approval, the licensee will need to seek approval if the tenant or the type of retail service changes.

+51.Is sharing the same building, but operating in separate units from external vendors considered co-location?
+Would sharing the premises with another licensee be considered co-location?

+• It is considered co-location if the external vendor is a non-licensable healthcare service (e.g., Childcare Centre) operating within the licensed premises of a licensable healthcare service (e.g., Nursing Home).
+The providing the non-licensable services (e.g., via means of a contract or written agreement).